 Building owners and property managers are required to register cooling towers, fluid coolers and evaporative condensers with the City.
 If you own or manage cooling towers, fluid coolers, or evaporative condensers, you must register them through Cooling Tower Web Portal.

 In addition to initial registration, building owners must file an Annual Certification each year attesting that all cooling equipment was inspected, tested, cleaned and disinfected in accordance with the Maintenance Program and Plan (MPP).
 The certification must document any lapses in compliance with the MPP, as well as the corrective actions taken to address the deficiencies.
 Registered users can upload their annual certifications to the Cooling Tower Web Portal.

 Failure to register or upload an Annual Certification may result in a fine issued by the Department of Buildings.

-Building owners and property managers must follow the cooling tower maintenance and testing regulations — Chapter 8 of the Rules of the City of New York.
-This is in compliance with Local Law 77 of 2015, which was made effective August 18th, 2015.
+Building owners and property managers must follow the cooling tower maintenance and testing regulations — Chapter 8 of the Rules of the City of New York (PDF), in compliance with Local Law 77 of 2015 (PDF).